LockedOn/graph-router/README.md

 ```

 In the above example the keyword `:Root` is declared as an alias for `generate-data` that returns the data.

+`generate-data` is called once per dispatch.
+This is very useful as `generate-data` could be used to return data from an external source like a SQL database, datomic, a third party REST API or any other data source you like.

 __NOTE:__
 When using `with` to swap what function is used to access data, the function used must receive at least one argument.